KTH-LangSec/DiVerT/README.md

 `python main.py -i examples/Benchmark/bmk10.imp -r -d`

-The output of DiVerT for this program would looks like:
+The output of DiVerT for this program would look like:

 ```
 ######################### DEBUG #########################